planetarydev/json-sql-builder2/README.md

                             firstname: { $left: 1 }
                         });
                     },
-                    // define the expected results of the test as Number with
+                    // define the expected results of the test with
                     // sql as String and values as Object.
-If there are no values generated, so define an empty Object like values: {}
+If there are no values expected, so define an empty Object like values: {}
                     expectedResults: {
                         sql: 'SELECT LEFT(first_name, $1) AS first_name',
                         values: {